metadata101/iso19139.gemini22/README.md

 ### GeoNetwork version to use with this plugin

-Use GeoNetwork 3.0.3+ version.
+Use GeoNetwork 3.2.0+ version.
-It'll not be supported in 2.10.x series so don't plug it into it!
+It'll not be supported in 2.10.x or 3.0.x series so don't plug it into it!

 ### Adding the plugin to the source code